 \subsection{Linear Decomposition based Fusion}

-Fusion methods using linear decomposition typically decompose HR-MSIs and LR-HSIs to extract spatial and spectral features~\cite{han2020hyperspectral,fu2021fusion,li2023learning,ren2021locally}.
+Fusion methods using linear decomposition typically decompose high-resolution multispectral images (HR-MSIs) and low-resolution hyperspectral images (LR-HSIs) to extract spatial and spectral features~\cite{han2020hyperspectral,fu2021fusion,li2023learning,ren2021locally,zou2024contourlet,li2025difiisr}.
 These methods can be broadly classified into matrix and tensor factorization paradigms~\cite{li2018fusing, xu2020hyperspectral, ye2023bayesian}.
 The matrix factorization method assumes that each pixel in an HSI is a linear combination of a finite set of reflectances.
-Kawakami et al.~\cite{kawakami2011high} initially applied an unmixing technique to estimate basis reflectance spectra from LR-HSIs and subsequently used the coefficients obtained from HR-MSIs to achieve the desired outcomes based on a sparse prior.
+Kawakami et al.~\cite{kawakami2011high} initially applied an unmixing technique to estimate basis reflectance spectra from LR-HSI and subsequently used the coefficients obtained from HR-MSI to achieve the desired outcomes based on a sparse prior.
+Yokoya et al.~\cite{yokoya2011coupled} introduced coupled non-negative matrix factorization (CNMF) to alternately estimate the spectral signatures and their corresponding coefficients.
 Unlike matrix factorization, tensor factorization directly decomposes an HR-HSI scene into a core tensor and dictionaries corresponding to the spatial and spectral dimensions.
-For instance, Dian et al.~\cite{dian2017hyperspectral} used Tucker decomposition to capture non-local and coupled structural information, respectively.
-Kanatsoulis et al.~\cite{kanatsoulis2018hyperspectral} applied Canonical Polyadic (CP) decomposition to decompose HR-HSIs, estimating each factor matrix via least squares.
+For instance, Dian et al.~\cite{dian2017hyperspectral} and Li et al.~\cite{li2018fusing} employed Tucker decomposition to capture non-local and coupled structural information, respectively.
+Kanatsoulis et al.~\cite{kanatsoulis2018hyperspectral} applied Canonical Polyadic (CP) decomposition to decompose the HR-HSI, estimating each factor matrix via least squares.